nickcarva/django-agenda/README.md

 # django-agenda
-A contacts agenda built with Django
+A contacts agenda built with Django.

 #### Scripts to run the server: